Last Updated on 8th February 2026 by peppe8o

 The second password is required to use stream relays (used in multinode streaming).
 Even if you will hardly use this configuration, you have to enter your favourite password and press enter:

 The final (and most important) password will grant access to the administration console.
-Please add also this password (using your favourite one) and press ENTER:
+Please also add this password (using your favourite one) and press ENTER:

 For all the 3 passwords just added, the default user will be “admin”.
 These passwords can be edited from the default Icecast configuration file (icecast.xml).